rodevichart/Task-5/README.md

 For Authentication and Authorization were used ASP.Net Identity.
 Also was implemented the Facebook Login feature.
 Depending on the role, your rights as a service user can both expand and be reduced.

-For Logging Unhandled Exceptions in DB were applied Elmah.
+For Logging Unhandled Exceptions and store them in DB were applied Elmah.
 For application optimization, real-time diagnostic, insights - Glimpse.

 To run app you need to setup IIS or to use IISExpress.